The-OpenROAD-Project/OpenROAD/src/PartitionMgr/README.md

 - ``partitioning_id`` (Mandatory) is the partitioning solution id.
 These are the return values from the partition_netlist command.
 - ``dump_to_file`` is the file where the vertex assignment results will be saved.
 These consist of lines with a vertex name (e.g. an instance) and the partition it is part of.

-**write_partitioning_to_verilog**: Writes the partitioned network to a verilog file containing modules for each partition.
+**write_partition_verilog**: Writes the partitioned network to a verilog file containing modules for each partition.

-The following tcl snippet shows how to call write_partitioning_to_verilog.
+The following tcl snippet shows how to call write_partition_verilog.

 ```
-read_lef "mylef.lef"
-read_def "mydef.def"

 set id [partition_netlist   -tool chaco \
                             -num_partitions 4 \
                             -num_starts 5           ]